Tropical Homology: Introduction

 We prefer to work with homology rather than with cohomology because the tropical homology have a more transparent geometric meaning.
 For cohomology theory one can consider the constructible {sheaf} $\F^p$ on $X$ whose stalks are dual to the spaces $\F_p$.
 Differential forms and currents may also be considered on tropical varieties, see \cite{Lagerberg}.
 Note that the work \cite{ChambertLoir-Ducros} makes use of the pull-backs of such forms to Berkovich spaces.
 A recent work \cite{Jell-Shaw-Smacka} provides a link between usage of such differential forms and the tropical homology definition considered in this paper.

-Our proof of Theorem \ref{thm:main} consists of providing a quasi-isomorphism between the tropical cellular complexes and the dual row complexes of the $E^1$-term of the Steenbrink-Illusie spectral sequence for the limiting mixed Hodge structure (see Theorem \ref{theorem:main}).
+We prove Theorem \ref{thm:main} by providing a quasi-isomorphism between the tropical cellular complexes and the dual row complexes of the $E^1$-term of the weight spectral sequence for the limiting mixed Hodge structure (see Theorem \ref{theorem:main}).

-\begin{remark} If $X$ comes as the tropical limit of complex varieties $Z_w$ then the geometric meaning of the tropical coefficients $\F_p$ and $\F^p$ originates from the Clemens collapse map $\pi: Z_w \to X$, \cite{Clemens}.
-Namely, the sheaf $\F^p$ can be identified with the direct image $R^p\pi_* \underline{\Q}$.
-Then the Leray spectral sequence which calculates $H^{p+q} (Z_w; \Q)$ has the second term $E_2^{q,p}=H^q (X; \F^p)$. \end{remark}
+\begin{remark} If $X$ comes as the tropical limit of complex varieties $Z_w$, then the geometric meaning of the tropical coefficients $\F_p$ and $\F^p$ originates from the tropical collapse map $\pi: Z_w \to X$.
+This map comes from logarithmically mapping $Z_w$ to its amoeba and then collapsing the amoeba to $X$.
+The sheaf $\F^p$ can then be identified with the direct image $R^p\pi_* \underline{\Q}$, and the Leray spectral sequence which calculates $H^{p+q} (Z_w; \Q)$ has the second term $E_2^{q,p}=H^q (X; \F^p)$. \end{remark}